strimzi/strimzi-kafka-oauth/examples/README-authz.md

     bin/kafka-topics.sh --bootstrap-server kafka:9092 --command-config ~/bob.properties \
       --topic x_messages --create --replication-factor 1 --partitions 1

-The operation should succeed.
+The operation should succeed (you can ignore the warning about periods and underscores).
 We can list the topics:

     bin/kafka-topics.sh --bootstrap-server kafka:9092 --command-config ~/bob.properties --list